 4.12 The Government review of National Waste Policy is looking at ways in which reducing waste can be better achieved.
 A primary focus for the IWS was to reverse the historically high growth in waste.
 This objective has been met as the growth in waste arisings from households has already been eliminated.
 The principal mechanism in which the LDF can be used to reduce waste is through the design and construction of new developments, particularly through the implementation of Site Waste Management Plans which were introduced in 2008 for all construction projects with a value over £300,000.
-The Core Strategy requires all development to provide sufficient space for the sorting, recycling and separation of waste both during and after construction.
+The emerging Core Strategy (post publication stage at the time of writing) requires all development to provide sufficient space for the sorting, recycling and separation of waste both during and after construction.
 The Council is producing a Supplementary Planning Document called Building for Tomorrow Today 'Sustainable Design and Construction' which sets out how waste can be minimised when designing and constructing new developments.